 You can get sick when you breathe in spores that the fungus produces.
 Every year, thousands of people with a normal immune system worldwide are infected, but most do not become seriously sick.
 Most have no symptoms or have only a mild flu-like illness and recover without any treatment.

 Acute pulmonary histoplasmosis may happen as an epidemic, with many people in one region becoming sick at the same time.
 People with weakened immune systems (see Symptoms section below) are more likely to:

-- Get the disease if exposed to the fungus spores
+- Develop the disease if exposed to the fungus spores

 - Have the disease come back

 - Have more symptoms, and more serious symptoms, than others who get the disease

 Risk factors include traveling to or living in the central or eastern United States near the Ohio and Mississippi river valleys, and being exposed to the droppings of birds and bats.
 This threat is greatest after an old building is torn down and the spores get into the air, or when exploring caves.

 Most people with acute pulmonary histoplasmosis have no symptoms or only mild symptoms.
 The most common symptoms are: